Netatalk/netatalk/doc/manual/Configuration.md

 You can enable Netatalk's Spotlight compatible search and indexing either globally or on a per volume basis with the **spotlight** option.

-> **WARNING**

-> Once Spotlight is enabled for a single volume, all other volumes for which spotlight is disabled won't be searchable at all.
+> ***WARNING:*** Once Spotlight is enabled for a single volume, all other volumes for which spotlight is disabled won't be searchable at all.

 The **dbus-daemon** binary has to be installed for Spotlight feature.
 The path to dbus-daemon is determined at compile time the dbus-daemon build